Commercial Helicopter Pilot Training

 WHAT YOU’LL LEARN

-During the commercial portion of your training, we continue to refine your skills and help you learn more advanced flying techniques so you will be prepared for that first commercial job.
+At our commercial helicopter pilot school, our goal is to fully prepare you for that first commercial job.
+During this portion of your training, we continue to refine your skills and help you learn more advanced flying techniques.

 The later part of your commercial training focuses on refining your flight knowledge and abilities so that you will not only get hired for your first pilot job but have the skills to keep it.
 You will learn advanced autorotation techniques, different ways to do off-airport landings and a higher level of helicopter control necessary to be a safe commercial pilot.

 - How to Fly Professionally